-The traditional nursing curriculum is offered for qualified high school graduates, transfer and second degree students and licensed practical nurses.
-The nursing curriculum is divided into a lower and upper division, each of which is two years for traditional students.
-The lower division courses provide knowledge in natural sciences with a liberal arts focus.
-The upper division courses are in the nursing major.
-Completion of 56 hours is required to obtain Junior status for admission to upper division.
-All students must successfully complete the Pre-nursing courses prior to admission to the upper division.
+The traditional nursing curriculum is offered for qualified high school graduates, transfer and licensed practical nurses.
+The nursing curriculum is divided into a Lower and Upper division, each of which is two years for traditional students.
+The Lower Division courses provide knowledge in the natural sciences and general education curriculum (GEC) with a liberal arts focus.
+The Upper Division courses are in the nursing major.
+Completion of the GEC courses and science prerequisites is required to obtain admission to the Upper Division.
+All students must successfully complete the Lower Division Pre-nursing courses prior to admission to the Upper Division.

 Students must have a grade point average (GPA) of 2.7 in the natural science courses (math, biology, and chemistry) when the application to Upper Division is submitted.
 The minimum cumulative GPA requirement is 2.7; however, the competitive GPA has been 3.00 or above.
 The Test of Essential Academic Skills (TEAS) is administered and used to evaluate a student’s math, science, reading, English, and language skills.
 A nursing instructor will evaluate applicants in a pre-nursing theory course and a pre-nursing skills course.
 The evaluations are used to determine a student’s readiness to begin the study of Nursing.
 Clinical locations are at a variety of health care facilities, such as hospitals, clinics, long-term care facilities and health departments in Durham, Wake, Orange, Chatham, Person, Vance, Granville and Franklin counties.
 Please contact the Office of Student Support Services at 919-530-7235 to make arrangements to meet with an advisor or have additional questions answered.